 Wondering what it takes to be #1 in Pinterest board search?
 We asked that question too.
-The following is the result of our study.
+Here's what we discovered through our data-driven study.

 Average Pins per Board.
 Top boards have 522 pins on average, though 36% of them had less than 200 pins.
-While it's possible to get in the top row with 100 pins, the top spot will often require 200 pins or more.
+While it's possible to take the top spot with 100 pins, it will often require several hundred pins.

 Followers Required.
 Top boards are most often boards owned by pinners with 85,000 average followers, but don't be bummed.
 Forty percent of these pinners had less than 5,000 followers.
 For many pinners it may require some elbow grease to get there, but it is possible.

-Stay Active.
-By far, our biggest tip is stay active.
-We recently reviewed the board rankings of two new Pinterest accounts that actively publish pins with TrafficWonker.com.
-We discovered that the Pinterest algorithm is rewarding these accounts substantially.
-While you do get rewarded by getting repins and acquiring followers, the most mind-bendingly important piece of the puzzle is staying active.
-Both of these Pinterest accounts are less than 8 months old, and both have more than 15 boards in the #1 position in Pinterest board search.
+Awhile back I decided to review the board rankings of two new Pinterest accounts that were actively posting pins with TrafficWonker.
+Sure enough, the accounts were being rewarded - and the rewards were substantial.
+Both of these Pinterest accounts were less than eight months old, and both had 15+ boards in the #1 position in Pinterest board search.

 The Balancing Act.
 In summary, building boards that will rank high in Pinterest search will require: